rbohan/MongoLDAP/README.md

 Aside:

-If you need to update the certs at a later time, replace the contents as follows (adding the `changetype` field and changing all the `add` fields to `replace`):
+If you need to update the certs at a later time, replace the file contents as follows (adding the `changetype` field and changing all the `add` fields to `replace`) before executing the `ldapmodify` command:

 ```
 dn: cn=config